btravouillon/bluebanquise/roles/core/dhcp_server/readme.rst

 opt 61 and opt 82
 """""""""""""""""

-It is possible to use advanced dhcp features to identify an host.
+It is possible to use dhcp features to identify an host.
 The following parameters are available, for the host and its BMC:

 - mac: identify based on MAC address.
 Same than standard dhcp server.